 The 2003 UNESCO Convention and their Stance

-One practice potentially worthy of consideration for such recognition is raqs sharqi (‘oriental dance’ in Arabic; a style of bellydance), originating in Egypt in the 1920s and now practised worldwide.
+One practice potentially worthy of consideration for such recognition is Raqs sharqi (‘oriental dance’ in Arabic; a style of belly dance), originating in Egypt in the 1920s and now practiced worldwide.

-Egyptian raqs sharqi, in this thesis, is examined in a way that centralises the question of how such forms of heritage are embodied and transmitted by people (within and across cultures) via their practices, experiences and traditions.
+Egyptian Raqs sharqi, in this thesis, is examined in a way that centralizes the question of how such forms of heritage are embodied and transmitted by people (within and across cultures) via their practices, experiences, and traditions.

 Introducing Egyptian Raqs Sharqi